State Apostille Services from USA

 | Recognition | Domestic only | Recognized by all Hague Convention countries |

-In Illinois, apostilles are issued exclusively by the Illinois Secretary of State, specifically through the Index Department.
+In Illinois, apostilles are issued exclusively by the Illinois Secretary of State - Index Department.
 Chicago residents can request apostilles either in person or by mail.
-The process ensures that your documents are officially certified and recognized by foreign governments.

 Getting an apostille in Chicago is straightforward when you follow the right steps.